-As specified in OE.Phys\Prot, the method for providing physical security of the hardware is assumed to be restricted access.
-Restricted access will help ensure that assets used by the TOE, which are outside the domain of the TOE, remain secure.
+As specified in OE.Phys_Prot, the method for providing physical security of the hardware is assumed to be restricted access.
+Restricted access will insure that assets used by the TOE, which are outside the domain of the TOE, remain secure.

-A.No\Remote - The remote support facility must be disabled
+A.No_Remote - The remote support facility must be disabled